 Snowboarding pants come in three different types: uninsulated, insulated, and bibs.
 We’ll break down each type of style in a bit more detail below.

-- Slim Fit.
-This style of pant is form fitting and are good if you will not be wearing layers as they offer an active fit.
+This style of pant is form-fitting and are good if you will not be wearing layers as they offer an active fit.
 Great for mobility and usually the most stylish.

-Q: Is waterproof rating important when looking for snowboarding pants?
+q: Is a waterproof rating important when looking for snowboarding pants?